Dry Eye Symptoms & Treatment Options

 If artificial tears alone do not provide relief, two options are available.
 Small inserts called punctal plugs can be placed in the tear ducts near the corner of the eye to reduce the drainage of tears out of the eye.
 This increases the amount of tears on the eye and therefore improves the symptoms.
 Punctal plugs are easily inserted in the office during a regular office visit.
 Although initially there may be a feeling like something is in the corner of the eye, this usually resolves after 2-3 days and most patients find the plugs greatly improve their dryness.

-The second option is a medicated eye drop called Restasis®.
-Restasis® improves the production of tears and the quality of the tears by the tear gland.
-It is placed in the eye twice daily for 3-6 months.
+The second option is a medicated eye drops such as Restasis or Xiidra.
+Both of these medications improve the production and quality of tears by the tear gland.
+They are placed in the eye twice daily for 3-6 months.